This post may contain affiliate links. Please read our disclosure policy.

 - 1 lime, skin on, quartered

-- 4 medium garlic cloves skinned and left whole, slightly smashed
+- 4 medium garlic cloves, skinned and left whole, slightly smashed

-- 1 jalapeno stemmed and sliced into 1/2 inch rings, seeds left in
+- 1 jalapeno, stemmed and sliced into 1/2 inch rings, seeds left in

-- 1 medium onion, skinned and quartered
+- 1 medium yellow onion, skinned and quartered

 - 1 teaspoon salt